 - We are underweight equities in our Asset Allocation model.
 That means we expect falling prices, and we think now may not be a good time to invest heavily in the S&P 500.

-- Our momentum model is giving a sell signal for all three lookback windows.
-That is a bearish signal overall and suggests falling prices.
+- However, our momentum model is giving a buy signal for all three lookback windows.
+That is a bullish signal overall and suggests rising prices.

 Is Now a Good Time to Buy the S&P 500?

 We do not think now is a good time to invest heavily in the S&P 500 if you have a short- to medium-term horizon.
-We underweight equities in our broader Asset Allocation framework because inflation is still high, and the Fed continues to hike interest rates in response.
-This will drag on the economy and may induce a recession, which limits upside for equities and suggests risks tilted to the downside.
-Also, the US banking crisis is creating significant risks in certain sectors of the economy, damaging investor confidence.
+We underweight equities in our broader Asset Allocation framework because inflation is still high, and we do not think the Federal Reserve has finished hiking despite market expectations of cuts in 2023.

 However, over a longer-term horizon, such as five years or more, the S&P 500 represents a good investment opportunity outside of recessionary periods.